ingritu/TDT4900-Master-Thesis/README.md

   --feature-split FEATURE_SPLIT
                         Which dataset split to make features for.
 Default value is full, meaning all images in the dataset will be encoded and saved in the same file.
+The default value is "full".
   --karpathy            Boolean used to decide whether to train on the
                         karpathy split of dataset or not.
   --visual-attention    Boolean for deciding whether to extract visual
                         features that are usable for models that use visual attention.
   --output-layer-idx OUTPUT_LAYER_IDX
                         Which layer to extract features from.
+The default value is -3.
   --dataset DATASET     Which dataset to create image features for.
 The
                         options are {flickr8k, flickr30k, coco}.
+The default value "coco".
 ```

 ### 4. Train a model
 ```
 python3 -m src.models.train_model --help

-usage: train_model.py [-h] [--batch-size BATCH_SIZE]
+usage: train_model.py [-h] [--batch-size BATCH_SIZE] [--beam-size BEAM_SIZE]
-                      [--val-batch_size VAL_BATCH_SIZE]
-                      [--beam-size BEAM_SIZE] [--epochs EPOCHS]
+                      [--val-batch-size VAL_BATCH_SIZE] [--epochs EPOCHS]
-                      [--early-stopping_freq EARLY_STOPPING_FREQ]
+                      [--early-stopping-freq EARLY_STOPPING_FREQ]
-                      [--val-metric VAL_METRIC]
+                      [--val-metric VAL_METRIC] [--not-validate]
                       [--embedding-size EMBEDDING_SIZE]
-                      [--hidden-size HIDDEN_SIZE] [--num-lstms NUM_LSTMS]
+                      [--hidden-size HIDDEN_SIZE]
-                      [--decoding-stack-size DECODING_STACK_SIZE]
                       [--loss-function LOSS_FUNCTION] [--optimizer OPTIMIZER]
-                      [--lr LR] [--seed SEED] [--model MODEL] [--karpathy] [--dataset DATASET] --image-feature-size
+                      [--lr LR] [--seed SEED] [--model MODEL]
-                      IMAGE_FEATURE_SIZE [IMAGE_FEATURE_SIZE ...]
+                      [--dropout DROPOUT] [--karpathy] [--dataset DATASET]

 optional arguments:
   -h, --help            show this help message and exit --batch-size BATCH_SIZE
                         Training batch size.
 The number of captions in a batch.
+The default value is 80.
+  --beam-size BEAM_SIZE
+                        Beam size to use in beam search inference algorithm.
+                        Bigger beam size yields higher performance.
+The default value is 3.
   --val-batch-size VAL_BATCH_SIZE
                         Validation batch size.
 The number of images in a batch.
 The actual batch size is val_batch_size * beam_size.
-  --beam-size BEAM_SIZE
-                        Beam size to use in beam search inference algorithm.
-                        Bigger beam size yields higher performance.
+The default value is 250.
   --epochs EPOCHS       The number of epochs to train the network for.
+The
+                        default value is 50 epochs.
-  --early-stopping_freq EARLY_STOPPING_FREQ
+  --early-stopping-freq EARLY_STOPPING_FREQ
                         Training will stop if no improvements have been made over this many epochs.
-Default value is 6.
+The default value is 6.
   --val-metric VAL_METRIC
                         Automatic evaluation metric to consider for
                         validation.
 Acceptable values are {Bleu_1, Bleu_2,
                         Bleu_3, Bleu_4, ROUGE_L, METEOR, CIDEr, SPICE}.
 The
                         default value is CIDEr.
+  --not-validate        Bool for switching on and off COCO evaluation.
+                        Activating flag means to not do COCO evaluation.
   --embedding-size EMBEDDING_SIZE
                         Embedding dimension.
 The size of the word vector representations.
+The default value is 512.
   --hidden-size HIDDEN_SIZE
                         Hidden dimension.
-  --num-lstms NUM_LSTMS
-                        The number of LSTM cells to stack.
-Default value is 1.
+The default value is 512.
-  --decoding-stack-size DECODING_STACK_SIZE
-                        The number of Linear layers to stack in the multimodal decoding part of the model.
   --loss-function LOSS_FUNCTION
                         Loss/Cost function to use during training.
+The default value is cross_entropy.
   --optimizer OPTIMIZER
                         Optimizer to use during training.
+The default value is adam.
   --lr LR               Initial learning rate for the decoder.
+The default
+                        value is 0.001.
   --seed SEED           Random state seed.
   --model MODEL         Model name.
 Which model type to train.
+The default
+                        value is "adaptive".
+  --dropout DROPOUT     Use dropout on some layers.
+Decide the dropout value.
-  --karpathy            Boolean used to decide whether to train on the
-                        karpathy split of dataset or not.
+                        The default value is 0.5 --karpathy            Boolean used to decide whether to train on the karpathy split of dataset or not.
   --dataset DATASET     Dataset to train on.
 The options are {flickr8k,
                         flickr30k, coco}.
+The default value is "coco".
 ```
 ### 5. Evaluate a trained model
 ```